omarsar/os/13 IO Systems.md

 - The purpose of the device driver layer is to hide the differences among device controllers from the I/O subsystem of the kernel; this provides the creator of new devices to write device drivers for the OS to support their devices or design devices that are compatible with an existing host controller interface (such as SATA)

+- Several services - scheduling, buffering, caching, spooling, device reservation, and error handling -- are provided by the kernel I/O subsystem and build on the hardware and device-driver infrastructure.

 - buffer are areas of memory set aside for dealing with data transfer decoupling and data transfer size between devices or between a device and an application. also used for copy semantics (making sure that the data provided by the application is always the latest version); another way to achieve this is to copy the application buffer to the kernel buffer so that the disk write is performed from the kernel buffer.